ghi-electronics/Docs/software/tinyclr/tutorials/networking/ifttt.md

-# *If This Then That* IOT Example.
+# If This Then That IOT Example.
 ---
 If This Then That (IFTTT) is a free service allowing users to automate tasks by using simple conditional statements to create scripts or Applets (previously called "recipes").
-There are several similar platforms you might also want to check out including [ThingSpeak](https://thingspeak.com/), [Stringify](https://www.stringify.com/), [Yonomi](https://www.yonomi.co/), and [Home Assistant](https://www.home-assistant.io/).
-IFTTT can be used to respond to both online events and events from devices.
+Some similar platforms you might want to check out include [Twilio](https://www.twilio.com/), [ThingSpeak](https://thingspeak.com/), [Stringify](https://www.stringify.com/), [Yonomi](https://www.yonomi.co/), and [Home Assistant](https://www.home-assistant.io/).
+IFTTT can be used to respond to both events on websites and events from devices.
 Some uses include:

 * Turn on the lights when you come home.
 * Send a text message if rain is forecast.
 * Turn on your lights if your Ring doorbell senses motion.
 * Turn off your Wi-Fi when you aren't home.
-* Send you an e-mail when the *New York Times* publishes a new article in its science section.
+* Send you an e-mail when the New York Times publishes a new article in its science section.
 * Automatically back up your smart phone photos to the cloud.
 * Automate GitHub tasks.
 * Get a text message whenever a Craigslist post matches your search.